vSwitch and Representors Model

 BlueField® supports ASAP² technology.
 It utilizes the representors mentioned in the previous section.
 BlueField SW package includes OVS installation which already supports ASAP².
 The virtual switch running on the Arm cores allows us to pass all the traffic to and from the host functions through the Arm cores while performing all the operations supported by OVS.
 ASAP2 allows us to offload the datapath by programming the NIC embedded switch and avoiding the need to pass every packet through the Arm cores.
 The control plane remains the same as working with standard OVS.

-OVS bridges are created by default upon the first boot after the installation.
-To verify successful bridging:
+OVS bridges are created by default upon first boot of the DPU after BFB installation.
+If manual configuration of the default settings for the OVS bridge is desired, run:

 $ ovs-vsctl show